eashwar/494bot/readme.md

 494_DISCORD_ADMIN_ROLE=admin
 ```

-If you're running this for production, on a server or wherever, you should set these same environment variables directly for security.
+If you're running this for production, on a server, you should set these same environment variables directly for security.
+Systems like AWS and Heroku let you inject environment variables securely via the settings for the server.